nirmalgamage/sinhala-songs-lyrics-search-engine/README.md

 ### Sinhala Songs Lyrics Search Engine-
-## Follow the below given instructions accordingly to setup configurations.
+### Follow the below given instructions accordingly to setup configurations.
+### I have used python files to indexing and inserting data to database.
+All querying mechanisms are implemented in the JavaScript file located in Program/js folder.

  **setting up elasticsearch server..**
  - First, install the Elasticsearch engine. (version `7.6.0` is preferred)